 Beer allows her to:

 A: Achieve expertise.
-As a Beer Sommelier and Certified Cicerone®, Natalya understands the value of these certifications in building confidence and credibility and is happy to support others at any stage in their journey.
-She will be pursuing her Advanced Cicerone® in fall 2019, with the ultimate aim of becoming a Master Cicerone® in the coming years (a title currently held by less than twenty beer experts worldwide.)
+As a Beer Sommelier and Advanced Cicerone®, Natalya understands the value of these certifications in building confidence and credibility and is happy to support others at any stage in their journey.

 B: Bring people together.
 From her earliest days exploring the beer scene in New York City, to meeting the Crafty Beer Girls in London, to tastings, trainings, beer festivals, or even just a pint at the pub with pals, beer brings people together.
 And connecting over a shared passion allows us to realise were all much more alike than we are different.